Cyb10101/notes/System/Windows/Shutdown.md

 Some systems, such as Linux, require that Windows be completely shut down and not in a hibernation state so that the hard disk can be accessed.

-*Keywords: Hibernation, Fast Startup, Hybrid Boot, Hybrid Shutdown, Complete Shutdown*
+*Keywords: Hibernation, Fast Startup, Hybrid Boot, Hybrid Shutdown, Complete Shutdown, Full Shutdown*

 ## Shut down completely temporarily